You're probably wondering:

 Blogging

-If you want to generate leads or sales through your website then your business should have a blog.
 There seems to be a lot of confusion surrounding blogging with regards to what it does and why a business would invest in the process.
-Blogging itself is not a business model; but, rather, a marketing tool and an incredible way for your business to build authority and credibility in its industry.
+Blogging itself is not directly a business model; but, rather, a marketing tool and an incredible way for your business to build authority and credibility in its industry.

 Blogging is also an excellent way to support your search engine optimization initiatives as it lets you target additional keywords on a regular basis by posting articles every day or week.
 Since the major search engines favour sites with fresh content, you get a double benefit from simply posting articles regularly; not bad!